DigvijaysinhGohil/Godot-Shader-Lib/README.md

 </details>
 <details>
 <summary><h3>Swirl node</h3></summary>
-Applies a Swirl warping effect similar to a black hole to the value of input UV.
+Applies a swirl warping effect similar to a black hole to the value of input UV.
 Very similar to <b><i>Twirl node</b></i>, key difference is it uses the inverse of vector length (One minus).
 <hr>

 **Inputs**